orhanIBM/blog/content/blog/aws-saa/index.md

 * By default EFS is in Performance mode: latency sensitive use cases such as content management, web server, wordpress etc, if you need big data or media processing where latency is not critical but can process in parallel choose Max I/O under performance mode
 * After selecting Performance mode, decide on throughput mode, whether it should be a burst mode or constant speed mode, where size of the disk is not a factor
 * Finally: Storage Tiers: move file after N days, for Standard: frequently access files and EFS-IA for less frequently accessed data, but when accessed, it costs $
+* Select Security Group: for allowing efs access, the type is NFS and security group should point to security group attached to EC2
+* for EC2, you need to mount the EFS to EC2, see the guide for more

+#### EBS vs EFS
+* Number of instances: EBS-One, EFS-Many
+* AZ: EBS-Single AZ, unless snapshot + transfer, EFS-Many
+* Termination: EBS-terminated by default, but can be adjusted, EFS-persists
+* Price: EFS is more expensive than EBS, but can be cheaper if data amount is small and allow Infrequent Access to save costs

+### ELB + ASG: HA and Scalability
+Section 8

+#### ELB
+* Load balancer, like managed nginx
+* Why not use nginx directly?
+Ease of integration with other AWS offerings
+* ELB is always HA by default, no need to have a backup ELB
+* ELB can do auto healthchecks (but nginx can do it too)
+* Old ELB - deprecated: Classic Load Balancer: HTTP/S, TCP, SSL (Secure TCP)
+* App Load Balancer: HTTP/S and WebSocket
+* Network Load Balancer: TCP, TLS, UDP
+* Gateway Load Balancer: Layer 3 load balancer at Network Layer - IP Protocol
+* Public ELB: Set Security Group(SG) to allow internet on port 80/443, then EC2 security groups only allowing the SG attached to ELB

+#### ALB
+* Layer 7 - HTTP/WebSocket grpc
+* LB multiple apps on the same EC2 running on containers
+* Supports redirects
+* Routing table to different target group, based on url/path/query
+* ALB can route to EC2, ECS, Lambda fn or private IP addresses
+* ALB gets fixed hostname, xxx.region.elb.amazonaws.com so Route 53 can easily refer to
+* EC2 machines behind ALB can get client IP's through X-Forwarded-For header
+* Set Rules for path/headers/query string etc for electing target groups

+#### NLB
+* Layer 4 - TCP/UDP
+* Can handle MM request per second
+* Latency is lower compared to ALB, so good for gaming
+* NLB gets a static IP address, unlike ALB that gets a static hostname, thus you can whitelist an IP address
+* To get around the above case, you can assign an Elastic IP to ALB/NLB

+#### Gateway Load Balancer
+* Layer 3 - IP Packets
+* Combines Transperent Network Gateway and Load Balancers
+* Uses the GENEVE protocol on port 6081

+#### Session Stickiness
+* Application based cookies or Duration Based Cookies
+* Used for session cookies

+#### Cross-Zone Load Balancing
+* Allows even distribution amongst the EC2s irrespective of number of EC2 in an AZ
+* ALB is always on, no inter AZ transfer fee
+* NLB is disabled by default, pay for inter AZ transfer fee

+#### SSL Certificates
+* ELB uses an X.509 cert
+* SNI: Server Name Indication is a header, client should add it to the header
+* SNI allows servers to load the correct SSL cert for the correct website on the machine
+* SNI solves multi websites on a single host problem
+* On AWS only ALB/NLB/CloudFront allows

+#### Complete In-Flight Requests
+* How to stop EC2 when the connection is still active
+* Deregistration Delay feature for ALB/NLB
+* If your request/response cycle is fast, set this to low otherwise (photo upload feature) set to high so you drain EC2 properly

+#### ASG
+* Scale in or out and automatically add EC2s to the target group so ELB can refer to
+* ASG refers to average metrics and not the min or max
+* Tracking policies:
+	* ASG CPU around 50% : Target Tracking
+	* When a CloudWatch alarm is triggered (CPU greater or less than a certain percentage): Simple/Step scaling
+	* On Monday 9am: Scheduled scaling
+	* Forecast load and schedule ahead: Predictive Scaling
+* Scale based on CPU/RAM/Traffic etc

+### RDS and ElastiCache
+Section 9

+#### RDS
+* Relational Database Service
+* Postgres, MySQL, MariaDB, Oracle, Microsoft SQL, Aurora (AWS Prop)
+* Storage can autoscale automatically, good for unpredictable

+#### Read Replicas vs Multi AZ
+* Read Replicas, up to 5
+* Within the same AZ, Cross AZ or Cross Region
+* But since Cross Region is there, it is not real time, thus ASYNC/Eventually consistent
+* Once Write fails, Read can be promoted, but needs app configuration (promoted db url)
+* Network cost: RDS same replicas within the same region, no fee for cross AZ data transfer, but $$ for Cross Region
+* Multi AZ Disaster Recovery: one DNS name, Standby database located in a different AZ is sync in real time, no other access, promoted to Master when needed
+* Read Replicas can be set up as Multi AZ for Distaster Recovery too
+* Master settings can be modified in real-time to create a standby db in another AZ

+#### Encryption
+* At rest encrpytion
+* Defined at launch time
+* [Exam question] if Master is not encrypted, read replicas are not encrpyted as well
+* Encryption through with AWS KMS - AES 256
+* In-flight encryption is possible too
+* You can also convert un-encrypted db to encrypted db
+* IAM policies help who can create/delete dbs, and standard username/password to login the db
+* For PostgreSQL and MySQL you can also use IAM based auth, through IAM & RDS API Calls, the password is short lived